jessica-jones/jessica-jones.github.io/essays/butterbrickle.md

 * Why is processing a sorted array faster than processing an unsorted array?
 The code is summing up some independent terms, so the order should not matter.

 ___

-Give enough context/info bc you might assume the problem is caused by one thing when it is in fact caused by something else.
-Another person would be able to find the actual problem bc they have enough info
+A: A asks a couple questions now, but you are probably still wondering about the details - what aspect of performace are the talking about?
+At least A is polite and ends with a thank you.

+B:
+Effort to help them will be meaningful
 Respectful of peoples’ effort and time to help you (do them a favor); shows maturity Reciprocation

 Verdict:
 ---
 Is it really a comparison?
-I think B is the better, smarter question.
+I think B is the better, smarter question (swipe right).

 When you don't have the ability to talk to the person behind the bio, behind the picture, behind the question, you will only be able to analyse them by the pieces of information they release to the world.
 The construction of the question becomes the data by which you judge the person - and see if they are worthy of an answer.